domosekai/domosekai.github.io/sstp/help.md

   Import and select the certificate you want to use.
 Certificates (including private keys) are saved in the keychain, protected by iOS.

   See below for how to import certificates.
-SoftEther protocol accepts RSA certificates only.
+SoftEther VPN supports RSA certificates only.

+- **Enable PEAP**

+  *SSTP only*

+  Enable if the server requires PEAP for authentication.
+Available on iOS 12+.

-- **Enable EAP-MSCHAPv2**
+- **Enable EAP**

   *SSTP only*